Alternative Resident Educator Licenses

 - Official transcripts.
 Candidates must have a bachelor's degree with a grade point average of 2.5 or higher from an accredited institution of higher education.
 Candidates submit all original, official transcripts with the evaluation request application.
 Transfer credits must be verified on transcripts from the originating institution.
 College coursework completed outside the United States requires a course-by-course analysis from a Department approved international credential evaluation service.
 Please click here for the list of approved organizations.

 - Licensure exams.
-Candidates must complete the following exam requirements prior to registering for the Intensive Pedagogical Training Institute (IPTI) or a Summer Training Institute approved by the Chancellor of the Ohio Department of Higher Education.
+Candidates must complete the following exam requirements prior to registering for an approved Alternative Resident Educator Institute.

 - Designated Subjects & Intervention Specialist Areas: Successful completion of the Ohio Assessment for Educators (OAE) content assessment for the licensure area; OR

 - World Languages: Successful completion of the Oral Proficiency Interview (OPI) and Writing Proficiency Test (WPT) for world language licensure areas.
 See the Language Testing International (LTI) website for exam information and registration.

 - Please note: Candidates for alternative integrated language arts and intervention specialist licensure areas also must successfully complete the OAE 090 Foundations of Reading exam.